 - understanding the strengths of all caregivers and how to support each other not as partners in life but partners in parenting

-Parent support is part of my approach in working with individual minor clients, it is my policy to include a parent coaching style session after every third individual session.
+Parent support is part of my approach in working with individual minor clients, it is my policy to include a parent coaching style session periodically after several individual sessions.
 This is not family counseling model, but supports the work of the child/adolescent/teen in counseling.

 - provides the client with system support by working with the caregiver to support the young person’s goals in counseling